aportela/sh-shelly-influxdb/README.md

 You need to have access credentials (password) configured for your Shelly device and have the RPC API enabled.
 The script assumes that all devices share the same credentials (password).

+## USAGE

+Customize your settings on **shelly-influxdb.conf**

+Use configuration on same path

+> sh shelly-infuxdb.sh ./shelly-influxdb.conf

+Use global configuration (on /etc/)

+> sh shelly-infuxdb.sh /etc/shelly-influxdb.conf

 ## TODO

-create debian package & use systemd to avoid repetitive looping every 10 seconds in the script
+create debian package & use systemd

 ## Grafana